TahaHussein-dotcom/mcp-encrypted-sqlite/README.md

 }
 ```

-**Note:** The `cipherProfile` must be included in the JSON string within the `args` array, not as a separate configuration parameter.
-All fields in `cipherProfile` are optional - only specify the ones you want to override from the defaults.

-**Alternative:** You can also specify `cipherProfile` in individual tool calls (e.g., `listTables`, `getTableData`) to override the default configuration for that specific operation.
-However, it's recommended to configure it once in the MCP server configuration for consistency.
+**Note:** All fields in `cipherProfile` are optional - only specify the ones you want to override from the defaults.
+You can also specify `cipherProfile` in individual tool calls, but it's recommended to configure it once in the MCP server configuration for consistency.

 ### Encrypted Passphrases

 For enhanced security, you can store passphrases in encrypted form.
 The server uses **AES-256-GCM** encryption, which provides authenticated encryption and is both secure and fast.

 #### macOS Keychain (Recommended for macOS)

-On macOS, you can securely store the encryption key in the Keychain:

 1. **Generate and store key in Keychain:**
    ```bash